-Nigel joined the Conservative Party in 1974, aged 17.
-He was a councillor on West Glamorgan County Council 1985-1991.
-He fought elections in Swansea West (1987) and Pontypridd (1989) before contesting Ribble Valley (1991).
+At the age of 17, in 1974 Nigel joined the Conservative Party, before being elected as a councillor on West Glamorgan County Council from 1985-1991.
+He then went on to fight General Elections in Swansea West (1987) and Pontypridd (1989) before contesting Ribble Valley (1991).

-Nigel in Parliament
+Nigel in Parliament:

-Nigel in Government
+Nigel in Government:

-Nigel in Opposition
+Nigel in Opposition:

 In September 2001 Iain Duncan-Smith appointed Nigel Shadow Secretary of State for Wales, and in October 2003, Nigel was appointed to the Welsh Affairs Select Committee.
 In November 2004, he was appointed Vice-Chairman of the Conservative Party, with specific responsibility for overseeing Conservatives Abroad and mobilising the Conservative vote overseas.